bbcawodu/nav-online-backend/documentation/user_stories/presence_health/smart_help_desk_user_stories.md

         - When the Smart Help Desk application is visited with authorized login credentials, the application makes GET requests to the following HTTP endpoints to obtain the data to populate the GUI.

-            - HTTP REST Endpoint: Browsing Session Data - Presence Health (IN DEVELOPMENT)
+            - HTTP REST Endpoint: Browsing Session Data - Presence Health (IN TEST)
                 - [Browsing Session Data HTTP REST Endpoint README](../../backend_server_api_documentation/presence_health/HTTP_server_API/presence_browsing_session_data_HTTP_REST_endpoint_README.md)
                 - This HTTP endpoint provides the API to read/query from the Browsing Session Data Table for Presence Health.
                     - The Smart Help Desk application makes a request to this endpoint with parameters for the desired time